 This is one area where I have failed miserably.
 It always sounds like a good idea, but it just never happens!
 But this is a good way to get everybody on board with the new school year.
 You can talk about all of the above issues and how they are going to work out.
 You can even make some decisions about breakfast ideas for school mornings, how chores will be handled during the school year, and get everybody excited about the next year!

 And that’s my list of 10 things to help you get prepared for this next school year!
-If you would like my student planner printables, as well as some first-day-of-school photo printables and a wall art printable, head over to the Printables Library to sign up!
+If you would like my student planner printables, as well as access to my other loads of other wall art and organizational printables, sign up below!